 Good for those working on simple projects like podcasts or ripping audio

-Both Reaper and Audacity are perfectly capable DAWs, but they do operate in different ways, that will appeal to different users depending on the kind of project they’re working on.
+Both Reaper and Audacity are perfectly capable DAWs for your studio audio workstation, but they do operate in different ways, that will appeal to different users depending on the kind of project they’re working on.

 Reaper is definitely more of a heavyweight product, so if you’re looking to do multitrack recordings, with lots of tracks for lots of control, for a fraction of what other products cost.
 I really don’t see how you could go wrong!

-Audacity is all about simplicity.
+Audacity is all about simplicity, with a much easier learning curve (with more video tutorials for how to edit).
 It wouldn’t handle elaborate recording as easily as Reaper would.
 That’s not to say it can’t be done, there are stories of bands having done so, but I would envision Reaper as being a more comfortable tool to work with for such matters.